-The centenary of the First World War in 2014 represents therefore a significant act of commemoration both in the UK and internationally.
-The Imperial War Museum is leading activities in this area and the Arts and Humanities Research Council (AHRC), in partnership with IWM, the Heritage Lottery Fund, the BBC and other organisations, is working to ensure that arts and humanities research plays a central role in the commemoration, bringing new perspectives and interpretations to bear on our understanding of the War and its legacy, sparking contemporary resonances and inspiring public interest.
+The centenary of the First World War represents, therefore, a significant act of commemoration both in the UK and internationally.
+The Imperial War Museum (IWM) is leading activities in this area and the Arts and Humanities Research Council (AHRC), in partnership with IWM, the Heritage Lottery Fund, the BBC and other organisations, is working to ensure that arts and humanities research plays a central role in the commemoration, bringing new perspectives and interpretations to bear on our understanding of the War and its legacy, sparking contemporary resonances and inspiring public interest.

 This blog aims to help bring together the many strands of research being undertaken on the World War and its legacy and to prompt discussion and debate.
 If you would like to contribute to this blog, please contact the AHRC’s Communications Team.